Autism and Visual Impairment

 Advocacy and Awareness

 Raising awareness about the challenges faced by individuals with both ASD and visual impairment is crucial for promoting understanding and advocating for their rights.
-By increasing awareness, we can work towards creating more inclusive and supportive environments for these individuals.

 Understanding Autism and Visual Impairment